 The right level of specificity depends on your use case:

-Start your instructions with action verbs.
+Start instructions with action verbs.
 Instead of "It would be nice if you could explain...", write "Explain...".
 Instead of "Can you maybe list some...", write "List the top 5...".

 When a task has multiple parts, break it into numbered steps.
 Numbering helps the model organize its thinking and makes it less likely to skip steps.

-Decomposed instruction (reliable):
+Decomposed instruction (easier to follow):

 The terminology is simple: